jd-fillmore/infused/posts/10-of-the-best-seo-strategies-for-2021.md

 <h2>7.
 Switch your website over to https://</h2>

-Google wants all of it's users to feel 100% secure, <a href="https://www.searchenginejournal.com/google-is-requiring-https-for-secure-data-in-chrome/183756/" target="_blank" rel="noopener noreferrer">especially in 2021</a> when browsing any sort of website on the internet.
+Google wants all of it's users to feel 100% secure, <a href="https://www.searchenginejournal.com/google-is-requiring-https-for-secure-data-in-chrome/183756/" target="_blank" rel="noreferrer" rel="noopener noreferrer">especially in 2021</a> when browsing any sort of website on the internet.

 In the link in the previous sentence, you'll see that Google pushes hard for this.
 It's actually one of the top ranking factors when it comes to getting your website to rank high in Google, is switching it over to https:// over http://.